eshtab/eshtab.github.io/_pages/about.md

 adoption of data curation principles, how to develop tailored curation strategies for ML groups, and how to redefine what progress in ML means by realigning prioritizations and cultural norms surrounding data practices.

 If any of these areas are of interest to you, please get in touch to collaborate.
-Read more [here](https://eshtab.github.io/aboutme/).

 I am supervised by <a href="https://www.christoph-becker.info/">Prof. Christoph Becker</a> and work with the <a href="https://justsustainabilitydesign.org/">Just Sustainability Design lab</a>.